monikastrah/431-2020/classes/class19/README.md

 2. It is my intention that Project B Instructions will be available by Thursday 2020-11-05.
 Sorry for the change.
 3. Instructions for all remaining labs are now posted, including [Labs 06, 07 and 08](https://github.com/THOMASELOVE/431-2020/tree/master/labs).
 4. Feedback on the [Minute Paper after Class 18](http://bit.ly/431-2020-min18-feedback) is now available.
+5. You might be interested in reading [How Eugenics Shaped Statistics](http://nautil.us/issue/92/frontiers/how-eugenics-shaped-statistics) by Aubrey Clayton, in *Nautilus* published 2020-10-28.
+If you're looking for more reasons to avoid the notion of statistical significance, well ...

 ## What Should I Be Working On?